cardboardci/dockerfiles/images/pylint/README.md

-# Docker image for PyLint
+# cardboardci/pylint

+cardboardci/pylint is a Docker image built with continuous integration builds in mind.
+Each tag contains an Pylint version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.

 Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.